makersacademy/takeaway-challenge/README.md

 * My work on the Takeaway Challenge for Makers Academy week 2

+* This program lets the user
+** look at the menus of different restaurants
+** order food and drink items
+** see their current balance
+** get texted with a delivery time

 Approach
 -------
 1. I made four classes: TAKEAWAY, ORDER, MENU and MESSENGER.